LeoLee7/PDF_diff/README.md

 - Fast, easy, and free
 - Files are processed locally in your browser -- nothing is uploaded or saved

+> **Disclaimer:** Please do not fully rely on this tool as it has limitations.
+If you find any issues or have ideas for improvement, feel free to contribute.
+PRs are welcome!

 ## Usage

 ### Option 1: GitHub Pages